mcgrew/dwrandomizer/README.md

     python dwrandomizer.py [options] /path/to/dragon_warrior_rom.nes

+The path can be omitted if you have the ROM in the same folder as the script.
 See below for other command line options.

 ## Command line arguments: